awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-mkt-model-pkg-model.md

 1. For **Model name**, type a name for the model\.

-1. For **IAM role**, choose an IAM role that has the required permissions to call other services on your behalf, or choose **Create a new role** to allow Amazon SageMaker to create a role that has the `AmazonSageMakerFullAccess` managed policy attached\.
+1. For **IAM role**, choose an IAM role that has the required permissions to call other services on your behalf, or choose **Create a new role** to allow SageMaker to create a role that has the `AmazonSageMakerFullAccess` managed policy attached\.
 For information, see [SageMaker Roles ](sagemaker-roles.md)\.

 1. For **VPC**, choose a Amazon VPC that you want to allow the model to access\.
 For more information, see [Give SageMaker Hosted Endpoints Access to Resources in Your Amazon VPC](host-vpc.md)\.